In Israel, some rebel against circumcision

 | JERUSALEM

-JERUSALEM Circumcision is one of Judaism's most important laws and for generations of faithful it has symbolized a biblical covenant with God.
+JERUSALEM Circumcision is one of Judaism's most important laws and for generations of faithful it has symbolised a Biblical covenant with God.

 But in Israel, more and more Jewish parents are saying no to the blade.